 Welcome, we’re glad you found our website.
 We hope that you can find everything you’re looking for – if not please get in touch.
 We are based half way between Glasgow and Edinburgh and aim to reach out to all ages, and our activities try to reflect this.
 Our goals are to be Christ Centred and Community Focused.
 Jesus sums up the teaching of the Bible by saying first that we should love God with all that is within us, and second that we should love our neighbour as ourselves.
 Though it’s a challenge, with God’s help we make every effort to live our lives this way.

 We are situated in the heart of Whitburn, traditionally a mining town on the western edge of West Lothian in Scotland.
 We are half way between Glasgow and Edinburgh, just off the M8 motorway.

-You can catch a train from Edinburgh or Glasgow, to Bathgate, Armadale or Fauldhouse.
+You can catch a train from Edinburgh or Glasgow, to Bathgate, Armadale, or Fauldhouse.
 Then you would need to catch a bus to Whitburn.
-You can look at timetables on the following links.
+You can plan your journey at Traveline Scotland

 Whitburn Pentecostal Church

 Reveston Lane • Croftmalloch Road • Whitburn • West Lothian • EH47 8HJ • 01501 741447

 In fellowship with Assemblies of God (GB)

 Scottish Charity No. SC008274

 and in Jesus Christ, his only Son, our Lord:

 who was conceived by the Holy Spirit,